DiegoLibonati/TaskManager-Library-Python/README.md

 6. Execute: `pip install -r requirements.test.txt`
 7. Use `python -m src.models.TaskManager` -> everything in main of TaskManager.py will be executed.

+### Pre-Commit for Development

+1. Once you're inside the virtual environment, let's install the hooks specified in the pre-commit.
+Execute: `pre-commit install`
+2. Now every time you try to commit, the pre-commit lint will run.
+If you want to do it manually, you can run the command: `pre-commit run --all-files`

 ## Description

 Task manager developed in Python that allows you to manage personal or team activities.
 With this tool, users can create, edit and organize their tasks, assigning due dates and setting priorities.
 Ideal for those who need a simple but functional solution to organize their tasks effectively.

 IMPORTANT: This project was created for practice POO